 Concert poster art comes in several different formats that mainly differ in size, material, and printing medium.
-While every collectible market has its nomenclature, in the poster world there are certainly differing opinions on what is considered a poster, a flyer, a handbill, or a postcard.
-However, it is widely recognized that these are the main formats that concert posters come in, and they generally represent the size of the piece as well as the way it was used as an advertisement tool.
+Every collectible market has its nomenclature.
+In the poster world, there are certainly differing opinions on what is considered a poster, a flyer, a handbill, or a postcard.
+However, it is widely recognized that these are the main formats that concert posters come in.
+They generally represent the size of the piece as well as the way it was used as an advertisement tool.
 Now, sit yourself down, get comfy, and let’s dive into some concert poster formats.

 Handbills and Postcards